painless-software/python-cli-test-helpers/docs/tutorial.rst

 ``ArgvContext``
 +++++++++++++++

-``ArgvContext`` allows you to mimic the use of specific CLI arguments:
+:class:`~cli_test_helpers.ArgvContext` allows you to mimic the use of specific CLI arguments:

 .. code-block:: python